nais/doc/docs/nais-application/nais.yaml/reference.md

 When a Pod starts and the probe fails, Kubernetes will try `failureThreshold` times before giving up.
 Giving up in case of liveness probe means restarting the Pod.

 **Default**: 3

+## `spec.logformat`

+Format of the logs from the container.
+Use this if the container doesn't support json logging and the log is in a special format that need to be parsed.
+Supported formats: accesslog, accesslog\_with\_processing\_time, accesslog\_with\_referer\_useragent, capnslog, logrus, gokit, redis, glog, simple, influxdb, log15.

+## `spec.logtransform`

+Extra filters for modifying log content.
+This can e.g. be used for setting loglevel based on http status code.
+Supported filters: http\_loglevel, dns\_loglevel

 ## `spec.maskinporten`
 Configures a Maskinporten client for this application.
 See [Maskinporten](../../security/auth/maskinporten.md) for more details.